Afghan businesses feel squeeze from government tax drive

 Although companies complain, the finance ministry claims some success in increasing domestic revenue and beating targets set by donors.

-"Taxes are nobody's favorite, especially those who have to pay and that's why you see resentment," said Khalid Payenda, director-general for macro fiscal policy at the ministry.
+“Taxes are nobody’s favourite, especially those who have to pay and that’s why you see resentment,” said Khalid Payenda, director-general for macro fiscal policy at the ministry.

 He says the government is aware of the risk of overtaxing one section of the economy, and expresses some sympathy for the bureaucracy companies face.